Python for Excel

 which is saved to the name manager with the name HELLO

-.
-The Python code is saved to the workbook settings so it is embedded in the workbook.
-The first line of the Python function docstring is also added as a comment to the name manager to provide a description users can see when they use the function.
+is saved to the workbook settings so it is embedded in the workbook.
+The first line of the Python function docstring is also added as a comment to the name manager to provide an autocomplete description.

 Each time the function is invoked, BOARDFLARE.EXEC